SPiKaRDolRa/PokemonJS/README.md

 # This application created for testing

-This project was bootstrapped with [React App]
+This project was bootstrapped with [Create React App](https://reactjs.org/).

 ## Available Scripts